-As reported in previous watching briefs, the U.S. Blue Ribbon Commission on America's Nuclear Future (BRC) conducted an extensive review in 2010 and 2011 of available options and technologies for management of the back end of the nuclear fuel cycle in the United States.
+In the US, after the decision to stop the Yucca Mountain repository licence application, the Blue Ribbon Commission on America's Nuclear Future (BRC) conducted an extensive review in 2010 and 2011 of available options and technologies for management of the back end of the nuclear fuel cycle in the United States.
 In its final report [U.S. BRC, 2012a], the BRC stated (among other things):